Evidence-Based Dermatology for Skin and Hair Health

 Board-Certified Dermatologist

-Dr. Dawn Queen is a board-certified dermatologist with specialized training in hair loss and hair restoration.
+Dr. Dawn Queen is a board-certified dermatologist located on the Upper East Side of New York City with specialized training in hair loss and hair restoration.
 She provides comprehensive dermatologic care across medical dermatology, cosmetic treatments, and scalp health.

 Her clinical approach combines advanced dermatologic research with individualized treatment strategies to address each patient’s unique skin and hair concerns.